Above photo by: https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en

 - Not all Christmas Markets open at the same time or day, so know the correct times and days of a specific market before you head out the door.
 I have made this list of the beginning and end dates of the markets and the opening and closing times for each Christmas Market.

 - Get ready to dish out a few Euros to use the public restroom.
-Most Christmas Markets will have pay public toilets, mostly .50 euro per stall.
+Most Christmas Markets will have to pay public toilets, mostly .50 euro per stall.

 BEST German Christmas Market